Get Free Shipping On Orders Over $200

 Dermatological research requires verified copper peptide quality.
 Our GHK-Cu is tested for both peptide purity (HPLC, MS) and copper content (elemental analysis) to ensure proper stoichiometry.
 Verify any batch at our COA portal.

 Disclaimer: All products sold by Aureum Peptides are intended for laboratory and research use only.
 Not for human consumption.
 GHK-Cu is sold as a research chemical.
 No statements on this page have been evaluated by the FDA.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
+This product is not intended to diagnose, treat, supports research into, or may modulate any disease.
 For Research Use Only.

 Research Grade Peptides